anchua489/DIYesk8/README.md

 The code for the skateboard end Arduino was less complicated than that of the remote end.
 The task of the Skateboard Arduino was to read a value and write it to an Electronic Speed Controller (ESC) functioning with the Arduino Servo library to control the speed of a brushless motor.
-A safety protocol was created to ensure a slow deceleration of the skateboard on the event of a loss of connection.
+A safety protocol was created to ensure a slow decceleration of the skateboard on the event of a loss of connection.
 This was accomplished by checking for connectivity and using a 10 ms delayed loop to decrement the speed value until 0.